datasciencecampus/statschat-global/README.md

     python statschat/pdf_runner.py
     ```

-This script will webscrape PDF documents from the KNBS website, convert them to JSON files and either append or replace the vector store - based on the `PDF_FILES_MODE` parameter.
+This script will webscrape PDF documents from the a website, convert them to JSON files and either append or replace the vector store - based on the `PDF_FILES_MODE` parameter.

-`PDF_FILES_MODE = "SETUP"` -> Will scrape all pdf files from the KNBS website and reset the vector store, creating a new one from the PDF documents that are scraped and processed into JSON files.
+`PDF_FILES_MODE = "SETUP"` -> Will scrape all pdf files from a website and reset the vector store, creating a new one from the PDF documents that are scraped and processed into JSON files.
 This will only need to be done `once` as afterwards it will just need updating.

-`PDF_FILES_MODE = "UPDATE"` -> Will only scrape the latest 5 pages of PDF files from the KNBS website, compare existing PDF files in the vector store with those downloaded and only process new files - appending these to the database and "flushing" the latest data folders ready for a new run.
-This will need to be done as new PDFs are added to the KNBS website.
+`PDF_FILES_MODE = "UPDATE"` -> Will only scrape the latest 5 pages of PDF files from the website, compare existing PDF files in the vector store with those downloaded and only process new files - appending these to the database and "flushing" the latest data folders ready for a new run.
+This will need to be done as new PDFs are added to the website.

 ## Step 2: Usage

 #### Run the sample questions manually (backend)

-This assumes the [vector store](https://github.com/KNBS-StatsChat/statschat-ke/blob/readme_docs_update/docs/api/setup_guide.md) has already been created otherwise this will need to be done before.
+This assumes the [vector store]("update link") has already been created otherwise this will need to be done before.
 Make sure that you're terminal is running from **`statschat-ke`**.
 Then use the **`llm.py`**
 script and change the **question** parameter with the desired question: